ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

         z: 2.0
 ```

   Attention: the calibration method of the Camera-to-LiDAR is more dependent on the initial extrinsics.
-A large deviation can lead to the failure of calibration.
+A large deviation can lead to the extrisic calibration failed.
 Therefore, please provide an accurate initial extrinsc as far as possible when the conditions are allowed.

 3. Calibration Place

   Because our calibration method is based on nature sence, an ideal calibration place can significantly improve the precision.
-We recommend selecting a textured site such as trees, poles, street lights, traffic signs, stationary objects and clear traffic lines.
+We recommend selecting a textured site contains some land marks, such as trees, poles, street lights, traffic signs, stationary objects and clear traffic lines.
 A good calibraiton environment is shown below:

   ![](images/apollo_2.0_sensor_calibration/calibration_place.png)
   <a align="center"> Figure 1.
 A good calibraiton place </a>

 4. Required Topics

-  Confirm that all sensor topics required by program have output.
+  Please confirm that all sensor topics required by program have output.
 See: [How to Check the Sensor Output?](https://github.com/ApolloAuto/apollo/blob/master/docs/FAQs/Calibration_FAQs.md)

-  The topics required by the program are shown in the following Table 1 to Table 3:
+  The topics which are required by each program are shown in the following Table 1 to Table 3:

   Table 1.
 The required topics of Camera-to-Camera calibration